-Let’s say you suddenly come into a large sum of money, $10 million, and you want to align your financial planning with your values.
+Let’s say you have $10 million that you want to invest, and you want to align your financial planning with your values.
 In other words, you don’t want to put your money into funds which allocate capital using a strictly financial lens.

 So, where do you start in order to learn about impact investing and properly manage your risk while also creating a positive change in the world?
 Let’s take a look at the process you could take to make sure that $10 million is intelligently put to work to make the world a better place.